Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

 With the above formalism, we can derive the sensitivity of the network in the most general situation.
 However, in our scenario, things simplify considerably.
-Since ULDM signal is concentrated within a single frequency bin centered around its Compton frequency, we can safely ignore all other frequency bins containing only noise in the likelihood.
-Additionally, We assume identical detectors and use a isotropic spectrum $S_{\Phi}(f)$ to streamline our analysis.
+Since the ULDM signal is concentrated within the single frequency bin centered around its Compton frequency, we can safely ignore all other frequency bins containing only noise in the likelihood.
+Additionally, We assume identical detectors and use a isotropic spectrum $S_{\Phi}(f)$ to streamline our analysis such that analytic estimations are possible.
 To simplify notation, we omit the subscript of $f_c$ and use $f$ to denote the frequency bin containing the Compton frequency in the following discussion.